 PET scans evaluate a range of heart symptoms and conditions with more superior image quality and higher diagnostic accuracy than many alternatives.

 WHAT IS A CARDIAC PET SCAN?

 PET scans are imaging tests that can give doctors better insight into the function and structure of one’s body tissues and organs.
-These tests are performed with the use of a specula dye containing radioactive tracers.
-One the dye has been injected, the patient will lay on a table that slides into a large, tunnel-shaped machine.
+These tests perform with the use of a specula dye containing radioactive tracers.
+After receiving the dye injection, the patient will lay on a table that slides into a large, tunnel-shaped machine.
 This machine scans the area of concern and picks up specific signals from the tracers.
-Computers will then create a series of images from these signals which then will be used to create a three-dimensional map of the heart.
+Computers will then create a series of images from these signals which then help to create a three-dimensional map of the heart.